pijaz/pijaz-sdk/README.md

 ### Direct server APIs

-If you wish to communicate direclty with the api server and render servers, this section describes the available services.
+If you wish to communicate directly with the API server and render servers, this section describes the available services.
 Most are accomplished via http GET requests.

 The most typical scenario is this: